Taranyi/fheroes2/docs/README_android.md

 and then touch anywhere else on the screen.
 While holding the second finger, you can remove the first one from the screen and keep viewing the information on the item.

 By default normal adventure map scrolling on the borders of the screen is disabled.
-To pane the viewing area around you need to press anywhere on the adventure map and slide around to change where you are viewing.
+To pan the viewing area around you need to press anywhere on the adventure map and slide around to change where you are viewing.

 During combat, actions (such as moving, attacking, or casting a spell) performed using the touchpad/touchscreen must be